Seal of Cecil County, Maryland: 1968–2008: Former seal

 On June 11, 1968, the county's Board of County Commissioners, now known as the County Council, adopted a new seal.
 The county's sheriff during the 1980s reportedly stated that it was designed by a high school sophomore in 1961.
 The seal is lozenge-shaped and features in the center, two mallard ducks in flight over a shoreline.

 Some of the county's residents, particularly those involved in hunting, opposed the inclusion of mallard ducks, preferring canvasback ducks instead as they felt the latter was more geographically accurate.
 Other residents opposed the adoption of the seal, feeling there was no pressing need to do so.

 In 1974, to mark the 300th anniversary of the county's founding, Cecil County held a contest for a flag to be designed for the county as it lacked one at the time.
-The winning design designer was awarded $100 (equivalent to $ today) and the county adopted her design as its official county flag.
+The winning designer was awarded $100 (equivalent to $ today) and the county adopted her design as its official county flag.
 The flag is bisected vertically into two sections of equal width.
 The sinister is white and the dexter is crimson, the latter of which is also the official color of the county.
 The flag's design incorporates elements of the post-1968 seal on the sinister field.